 In Spring 2012, two new portions of the trail opened:

 The second, or eastern, of the two fiberglass bridges over railroad tracks opened in May 2013, completing trail connections on both sides of the river from South Capitol Street to Benning Road.

 Design of the Kenilworth Aquatic Gardens segment, which will extend the trail from Benning Road to the Bladensburg Trail in Maryland, concluded in July 2013.
-The project was advertised for construction Fall 2013.
+The project was advertised for construction in Fall 2013 and construction commenced in Spring 2014.

 |Opened Maine Avenue||March 2012|